 Sample Itinerary: Get to the Louvre at opening time (earlier if you don’t have tickets).
-Spend the morning here hitting the highlights or taking a private tour (two hours with a guide from Paris Muse comes highly recommended).
+Spend the morning here hitting the highlights or taking a private tour with a vetted kid-friendly guide.
 Re-energize everyone with a picnic lunch and playtime in the Tuileries.
-Don’t have picnic fixings or want a hot lunch?
-Café Renard, located within the Tuileries itself, has plenty on the menu that appeals to children and adults alike.
+If you don’t have picnic fixings or you want a hot lunch, Café Renard, located within the Tuileries itself, has plenty on the menu that appeals to children and adults alike.

-Alternatives: The much smaller and far less crowded Musee de l’Orangerie (full of impressionist art, including Monet’s Water Lillies) and Musee en Herbe (a children’s art museum) would be great alternatives to the Louvre and are still very close to the Tuileries for an afternoon of play.
+Alternatives: The much smaller and far less crowded Musee de l’Orangerie (full of Impressionist art, including Monet’s Water Lilies) and Musee en Herbe (a children’s art museum) would be great alternatives to the Louvre and are still very close to the Tuileries for an afternoon of play.

-Alternatives: If the line at Notre Dame is long, then admire the stained glass windows at nearby Sainte-Chapelle* instead.
-If you’ve already reached museum overload, then skip the Pompidou and walk to Hotel de Ville in the afternoon for fresh air in the open square in front of this gorgeous building (Paris’ city hall since the mid 1300s).
+Alternatives: If the line at Notre Dame is long, then admire the stained-glass windows at nearby Sainte-Chapelle* instead.
+If you’ve already reached museum overload, skip the Pompidou and walk to Hotel de Ville in the afternoon; get some fresh air in the open square in front of this gorgeous building (Paris’ city hall since the mid-1300s).